-Egypt’s only Sufi dance troupe puts on a performance three times a week in the courtyard of the gorgeous Wikala of Al Ghouri.
+Egypt’s only Sufi dance troupe puts on a performance three times a week.
+It takes place in the courtyard of the gorgeous Wikala of Al Ghouri.
 Built in 1504 AD, the wikala was designed as an inn for traders along the caravan routes.
 The charming Islamic architecture creates a mystical ambiance just perfect for soaking up the magic.

 Take a Dive in the Blue Hole

 The Blue Hole is a world-class diving spot famous for its irresistible beauty and wildness.
 Located just north of Dahab, the geological wonder of the Blue Hole is marked by a chasm that opens up several hundred feet into the hidden waters of the Red Sea.
-As a magnet for divers from all over the world, the spot is renowned for its vibrant coral and marine life as well as its unique topography.
+Additionally, it’s magnet for divers from all over the world.
+Undoubtedly, the spot is renowned for its vibrant coral and marine life as well as its unique topography.
 While diving, keep your eyes peeled for a sunken British freighter, underwater caves, and eco-sculptures.

 While most people opt to climb Mt Sinai for sunrise, you may want to follow in Moses’ footsteps and stay the night, too.
 Referred to as the site where Moses received The Ten Commandments, the hike to the top of the mountain takes around four hours.
 For an authentic, peaceful experience, you’ll want to skip the crowds and head up in the afternoon.
 The best part of going against the grain is you won’t have to share mountain views and you’ll be able to stick around for both sunset and sunrise.

-Sleeping over also means getting acquainted with the resident Sinai Bedouins.
+Sleeping over also means meeting the resident Sinai Bedouins.
 Offering mattresses, blankets and hot drinks to tourists who choose to stay overnight, the Bedouins living atop Mt Sinai are welcoming, resilient, and passionate about sharing their culture.
 Instead of rushing back down the mountain after summiting, take a seat by a raging fire and get to know the Sinai locals.

 Cruise up the Nile

-The Nile River was the main highway in Egypt in ancient times; boats were used to transport grains, cattle, and building materials.
+The Nile River was the main highway in Egypt in ancient times; boats transported grains, cattle, and building materials.
 So if dozing in the sun and watching the world go by sounds like your kind of thing, do as the ancient Egyptians did and take a cruise down the Nile.

 The most common cruise sets sail in Luxor before heading to Aswan and returning over a three-night period, but companies offer a plethora of options for you to mix and match to suit your itinerary.
 Generally, your cruise will dock at the must-see ancient sites along the Nile, giving you ample time to explore.
 From budget options to authentic felucca experiences and luxury riverboat rides, cruising the Nile is one of the best ways to soak up Egyptian culture.